Fenestraria rhopalophylla (Schltr. & Diels) N. E. Br.

 Baby Toes, Baby's Toes, Window Plant

-Fenestraria rhopalophylla is a small succulent with a not present or very reduced stem.
-The tip of each leaf is transparent and diffuse the light to the rest of the leaf.
+Fenestraria rhopalophylla is a small succulent with a not present or very reduced stem and thick fleshy club-shaped leaves with a convex transparent window at the apex, allowing light to enter for photosynthesis.
 Roots are thick, shallow, and spreading.
-Leaves are smooth, glaucous green, with a convex apex, and grow up to 1.6 inches (4 cm) long.
+Leaves are smooth, glaucous green, often partially buried, and grow up to 1.6 inches (4 cm) long.
 Flowers appear solitary or in groups of up to 3.
 They are pure white, up to 1.2 inches (3 cm) in diameter, and appear on long pedicels from fall to spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).